akka/akka.github.com/presentations-blogs/index.md

 title: Presentations and Blogs
 ---

-Many people have reported about their work with Akka in different forms.
-Find a few presentaions, blogs and articles below.
+Let's learn from each other!
+Many people have shared their experiences with Akka in presentations, blogs and webcasts.
+We've collected a few presentations and blogs below.

+Feel free to suggest additions to this list.
+A great way to do that is by sharing a link to it in the [Akka forum](https://discuss.akka.io).

 <section class="wrapper indexLatest">
     <div class="row">